Skip to main content

 Resident vs Non-resident Tourism Revenues Overall & by Source Market

-Visitors from the rest of Canada account for 45% of non-resident tourism revenues, with the Atlantic provinces and Ontario each providing 16% of tourism revenues.
-Visitors from the United States (note: this includes non-resident overnight visitors as well as cruise visitors from the US) account for 35% of non-resident visitor spending, while overseas visitors generate 20% of non-resident tourism revenues.
+Visitors from the rest of Canada account for 26% of tourism revenues, with the Atlantic provinces and Ontario each providing 9% of tourism revenues.
+Visitors from the United States (note: this includes non-resident overnight visitors as well as cruise visitors from the US) account for 18% of overall tourism revenues, while overseas visitors generate 12% of tourism revenues.

 Tourism Revenues by Sector